Iranian tanker not heading to Greece: Greek Prime Minister

 PARIS: An Iranian tanker which the United States wants seized is not heading towards Greece as it sails through the Mediterranean, Greek Prime Minister Kyrikos Mitsotakis told France 24 TV on Thursday (Aug 22).

+The Adrian Darya, formerly called Grace 1, left Gibraltar on Sunday.
+Ship-tracking data on Tuesday showed it was heading toward the Greek port of Kalamata on the southern coast of the Peloponnese and was scheduled to arrive next Monday.

 "The ship is not heading towards Greece.
-We have not received a request for it to dock in a Greek port," Mitsotakis said.
+We have not received a request for it to dock in a Greek port," said Mitsotakis, who was in Paris for a meeting with French President Emmanuel Macron.